vanderbilt-redcap/redcap_cypress_docker/README.md

 ## Additional Information

+For more information about the innerworkings, see the [REDCap Cypress Test Suite Docs](https://github.com/vanderbilt-redcap/redcap_cypress/blob/master/README.md)

 ### Issues and Resolutions:

 [^1]: Git Clone Fail: If the message says you do not have permissions or mentions a public key, you might need to setup a [SSH key with Github](#ssh-key-in-github-account).